 6.6 The cash ISA must be held in your sole name only.
 You cannot open a cash ISA as a joint account, or on behalf of a charity, club, business or other organisation.

 6.7 The cash ISA will be and must remain in, your beneficial ownership.
 You cannot assign your rights in the account or use a cash ISA as security for a loan.

 6.8 The cash ISA will be operated in accordance with the ISA Regulations which may be varied from time to time by the UK Government.

 6.9 When you open a cash ISA with us you are subscribing to a cash ISA for the current tax year and each subsequent tax year in which you subscribe to the account.

-6.10 You cannot subscribe to a cash ISA if you have already subscribed to any other cash ISA, or subscribed your entire ISA allowance to a stocks and shares ISA in the same tax year.
+6.10 You cannot subscribe to a cash ISA if you have already subscribed to any other cash ISA, or subscribed your entire ISA allowance to other types of ISAs (stocks and shares ISA, innovative finance ISA, lifetime ISA) in the same tax year.

 6.11 Applications cease to be valid at the end of a tax year in which you do not make a subscription.
 Therefore if you do not pay into your cash ISA in a tax year you will need to complete a new application form in order for us to be able to accept deposits in a later tax year.

 6.12 If you wish to cancel a transfer to us from another ISA Manager, but would like to retain the benefits of a cash ISA, subject to fulfilling the conditions of the account, you will have the option of transferring it back to the original ISA Manager (if they agree), or to another ISA Manager.
 Alternatively you may instruct us to withdraw any money transferred to us and pay this to you together with any gross interest earned.
 If you instruct us to withdraw you will lose the tax benefits of a cash ISA.